Therise422/Health-bar-guide/README.md

 ![image](https://github.com/user-attachments/assets/d5f5c6f9-0eff-4c83-b296-c3d42fc211d0)

-Then you will create a health manger script and drag it to the newly created gameobject
+Then you will create a health manger script and drag it to the newly created gameobject which you named health manger